jeremyButtler/freezeTB/README.md

 # Requirements

-1. A read mapper that outputs a sam file
+1. minimap2 (use homebrew for mac; apt for debian)
-   - Your choice for the command line version
+   - for command line version you only need a sam file, so minimap2 can be replaced.
-   - For the GUI you will need minimap2, which can be often installed by your package manager (for Mac install and use homebrew)
+2. R (for graphs)
-2. R with tcltk (install tcltk2 for tooltips)
+   - R with tcltk needed if using guiFreezeTB.r
+3. tcltk if using guiFreezeTB (program)
+   - unix (Linux and Mac) should already have an older tcltk, which will work

 # Install